The-Sequence-Ontology/Specifications/gff3.md

 #### Description of the Format

 GFF3 files are nine-column, tab-delimited, plain text files.
 Literal use of tab, newline, carriage return, the percent (%) sign, and control characters must be encoded using [RFC 3986 Percent-Encoding](https://tools.ietf.org/html/rfc3986#section-2.1); no other characters may be encoded.
 Backslash and other ad-hoc escaping conventions that have been added to the GFF format are not allowed.
-The file contents may include any character in the set supported by the operating environment, although for portability with other systems, use of Latin-1 or UTF-8 is recommended.
+The file contents may include any character in the set supported by the operating environment, although for portability with other systems, use of UTF-8 is recommended.

 -   tab (%09)
 -   newline (%0A)